00000vish/Smart-Audio-Book-Player/README.md

 To enable remote control update code to ``Dim remoteControl = True`` on windows.

-This only works with Windows and Mac port so far.
+This only works with Windows and Java port so far.

 ![remote](https://imgur.com/7rlCXUe.jpg?)